vorlie/snake-shader/README.md

 Most Snake games just move a square on a screen.
 This one uses:
 - **Custom Shaders**: Everything you see is rendered via OpenGL shaders.
-- **Post-Processing**: We've got Bloom (glow), Chromatic Aberration (retro glitch), and Vignette effects.
+- **Post-Processing**: I've added Bloom (glow), Chromatic Aberration (retro glitch), and Vignette effects.
 - **Dynamic Audio**: Sound effects and background music that fit the vibe.
 - **Controller Support**: Play with your keyboard or your favorite gamepad.

 ## 🛠️ Under the Hood

-We recently refactored the codebase to be clean, modular, and easy to extend.
+I recently refactored the codebase to be clean, modular, and easy to extend.
 Here's how it's organized:

 - **`main.py`**: The entry point.
 Short and sweet.
 - **`src/app.py`**: The brain of the operation.
 Manages the game loop and states.
+- **`src/game.py`**: The core logic.
+Handles the snake's movement, growth, and collision rules.
 - **`src/renderer.py`**: The artist.
 Handles all the OpenGL magic and post-processing.
 - **`src/shaders/`**: The secret sauce.
 GLSL shader files for that visual punch.
 - **`src/input_handler.py`**: The translator.
 Converts keyboard and controller presses into game actions.